Tachyon-Sonics/Modula2Java17/README.md

 As an example, please refer to the `CompileGrotte` or `CompileChaosCastle` classes in package `ch.pitchtech.modula2.converter.tool` of the "Modula2Java17-Test" project.
 There are the two Java classes that I use to compile / recompile my two games (assuming the corresponding github's repo (https://github.com/Tachyon-Sonics/ChaosCastle) has been checked out in the same place locally).
 Basically the code to invoke the compiler involves:

-- Creating and initializing `FileOptions` to specify where the Modula-2 sources are, and where to produce the Java sources
+- Creating and initializing a `FileOptions` to specify where the Modula-2 sources are, and where to produce the Java sources
 - Creating and initializing a `CompilerOptions` to specify compiler options
 - Creating a `Compiler` with the above options and invoke the `compile` method to translate the code